 A Typical Case Study

-Typical SME Pty.
-Ltd. is a medium sized business with around 100 staff and a turnover of $20 million.
+Typical Pty.
+Ltd. is a medium sized business with around 100 staff, revenue of $20 million and profits of around $2 million, delivering a profit per person $20,000.
 It makes hats that it sells, both nationally and internationally, to consumers through its website, retailers and to other businesses.
 It also purchases and rebrands related products.

 CEO George Bandia loves his business but has minimal IT knowledge and has always considered it a cost to his business.
 He knew he needed to update his systems if he wanted to remain competitive, and was keen to make best use of modern technology, but didn’t know where to start.